launchableinc/hands-on-lab/HANDSON2.md

 ## Capture software under test

-In order to select the right tests for your software, Smart Test needs to know what software you are testing.
+In order to select the right tests for your software, Smart Tests need to know what software you are testing.
 We call this a **build**.

 A build is a specific version of your software that you are testing.
 It can consist of multiple Git repositories, and in each repository, it points to a specific commit.
 A build is identified by its name.

 > **build** represents the software.
-Each time you send test results to Smart Test, you record them against a specific build so that Smart Test knows that you ran X tests against Y software with Z results.
+Each time you send test results to Smart Test, you record them against a specific build so that Smart Tests know that you ran X tests against Y software with Z results.

 refs: [Documentation](https://www.launchableinc.com/docs/concepts/build/)